Saranyajayakumaran/Expensify/README.md

     - Record a new expense:
             Allow users to input their expenses, including the amount spent, category, and details.
+            The category allows to select from 5 options Food, Home, Car, Fun, Misc
     - View all expenses:
             Display a summary of all recorded expenses, including the item number, amount, category, details, and date/time.
     - Summarize expenses: